Trans Algarve Mini Break

 From here you will continue South towards Sagres, along the main (yet still comparatively traffic-free) road from Vila do Bispo.
 You will know you are close to the wild Atlantic Coast as you breathe in the salty sea air and enjoy the bracing winds and natural roughness of the land and seascape that surrounds you.
 Sagres is mostly known as the place where Henry the Navigator brought together great mariners, astronomers, ship-builders and cartographers to build and navigate great ships in the period of the Age of Discoveries.

-Cabo de São Vincente, sometimes referred to as the “edge of the world” is the South Western tip of Europe and the 5km ride along the Sagres peninsula takes you past the Fortaleza do Beliche and on to the lighthouse right at the end of the headland, where you can take your iconic ‘end of trip’ photo and buy souvenirs from the tenacious stallholders, before we transfer you back to the Central Algarve.
+Cabo de São Vincente, sometimes referred to as the “edge of the world” is the South Western tip of Europe and the 5km ride along the Sagres peninsula takes you past the Fortaleza do Beliche and on to the lighthouse right at the end of the headland, where you can take your iconic ‘end of trip’ photo and buy souvenirs from the tenacious stallholders, before we transfer you back to a hotel in the Central Algarve for your last night’s stay.

 Prices are per person, based upon two people sharing a twin/double bedded room.